What is After-Tax Income?

 #3 – Income from Business & Profession

 Income from the business and profession is to be added under this head.
 Various rules and regulations are governing the Income from Business & Profession, which are essential to take into consideration while adding to the income to get the after-tax income.
 It is one of the significant head of income as the Government authorities collect maximum tax through this head.

 #4 – Income from Capital Gains

-Income from Capital Gains means the gains which are not regular in nature but adds sufficient amount to the after-tax income and taxes of the assessee as these may be of high values from which both assessee and govt. adds to their incomes.
+Income from Capital Gains means the gains which are not regular but adds sufficient amount to the after-tax income and taxes of the assessee as these may be of high values from which both assessee and government adds to their incomes.
 These incomes are generally earned by selling off the capital assets of the assessee, as the name itself suggests.
 This income is to be added to get to after-tax profit, along with the Incomes from above 3 heads.

 #5 – Income from Other Sources

 Other Sources Income is that income, which again is not the regular income but is of the nature of a substitute and extra earning of the assessee from various modes such as interest income, lottery income, etc. The major part of this head income is the total of those earnings, which are generally from the savings of the assessee over the years.
 The income of this head is added to all the other 4 heads to get to after-tax income.